harleypig/tftut/README.md

 !!!
 Output from these commands will only be shown when they expected to fail.

+!!! yamldecode has already been discussed in a previous tutorial

+## Additional Information

 ## Processing YAML Data Structured as a Map of Maps.

 !!!
 Use section1.1 directory.